mib03/sanmedic-landingpage/README.md

 # sanmedic-landingpage
-This is a landing page website for a mental disorder medication.
+This is a landing page website for a medication.
 Contains HTML, CSS, JS (JQuery), and Bootstrap.

+Language is only available in Bahasa Indonesia